MushroomCyber/Loadout/README.md

 no Python.
 See [docs/CATALOG.md](docs/CATALOG.md) for the format and [CONTRIBUTING.md](CONTRIBUTING.md) for the workflow.
-There is an [issue template](https://github.com/MushroomCyber/Loadout/issues/new?template=add-tool.yml) if you would rather suggest a tool than write the entry yourself..
+There is an [issue template](https://github.com/MushroomCyber/Loadout/issues/new?template=add-tool.yml) if you would rather suggest a tool than write the entry yourself.

 ```bash
 pip install -e '.[dev,tui]'